josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/🧨_how_prevent_uses_darvo_to_detain.md

 # 🧨 How Prevent Uses DARVO to Detain

-**First created:** 2025-08-18 | **Last updated:** 2025-08-31
+**First created:** 2025-08-18 | **Last updated:** 2026-04-22
 *Containment script analysis of Prevent’s use of DARVO framing to justify psychiatric detention.*

 ---

 ## 📌 Summary

 Prevent does not only operate as a referral scheme.
-It functions as a discursive inversion machine.
+It functions as a **discursive inversion machine**.

 Through DARVO — **Deny, Attack, Reverse Victim & Offender** — Prevent recasts survivors, critics, and dissidents as unstable “risks.”

 This inversion provides justification for coercive interventions, including **psychiatric detention under the Mental Health Act**.